 "This is a hard-working team that strives to be number one.
 They are on the road non-stop, away from their families, missing out on a lot of things.
 They deserve this award.
 They make a lot of sacrifices.
 When given the opportunity, I thought they should be recognized. "

-"We get a lot of support from our senior leaders.
+Chief of Army Reserve LTG Jeffrey Talley will present the award to 81st Commanding General MG Janet Cobb and CSM Ronald Law in the spring.
+Turner said that is fitting that the leadership gets to receive the trophy."We get a lot of support from our senior leaders.
 They are 100 percent behind us.
 All of our Directors sit on our safety council.
 If you don't have that, it is very difficult getting the resources you need."

 - August 12, 2020Chef Irvine, SMA cook up improvements to Army dining facilities